 Netflix Japan streamed the BEASTARS episodes as they air on Japanese TV.
 Netflix U.S. typically delays the release of anime to North American and other regions until the final episode is released.

-The BEASTARS Netflix U.S. release date has been confirmed by the official Netflix Twitter account to be set for March 13, 2020.
-Based on the large delay, it’s possible the streaming giant made everyone wait for weeks or months for the Spanish, French, German, and English sub/dub release.
+Based on the large delay, it seems the streaming giant made everyone wait for weeks or months for the Spanish, French, German, and English sub/dub release.

 VIZ Media has licensed the publishing rights for the official English translation of the BEASTARS manga.
 The BEASTARS English release is currently far behind the Japanese releases with only four volumes translated thus far.

-Paru has not yet given any hints about the eventual ending of the entire story.
-But since main character Legoshi himself stated near the beginning that he liked tragedies you have to wonder if the story will take an even darker direction.
+Ahead of the ending being released, Paru had not yet given any hints about the eventual ending of the entire story.
+But since main character Legoshi himself stated near the beginning that he liked tragedies so anime-only fans have to wonder if the story will take an even darker direction.

 The BEASTARS manga has often been compared to Disney’s Zootopia movie due to its dark take on anthropomorphized animals.
 This comparison is valid since Paru herself discussed in an interview with Comic Natalie how she was influenced by Disney films.